MrZhuNi/salome_shape/doc/gui/Introduction.rst

 Inspection panel
 ^^^^^^^^^^^^^^^^

-Inspection panel provides the list of types and quantities of all topological entities, composing the selected result, consruction  or feature.
+Inspection panel provides the list of types and quantities of all topological entities, composing the selected result, construction or feature.

 .. image:: images/inspection_panel.png
    :align: center